KNSL Q1 2026 Earnings Call Summary | Stock Taper

 • Net Written Premium: Grew by 5.6% for the quarter.

-• Combined Ratio: 77.4%, benefiting from 4.5 points of favorable prior year loss reserve development.
+• Combined Ratio: 77.4%, including 4.5 points from favorable prior year loss reserve development.

 • Net Income: Increased by 26.1% quarter-over-quarter.